I do a variety of custom machining options on all TC Encore, Contender/G2, and H&R barrels most retail outlets can't even consider!

 For those bore sizes, twist rates, contours, blued or stainless choices, straightness of bores, centering of the bore, and the least distortion of the bore, Match Grade Machine has been the best of all to work with.
 They are my first pick of the custom barrel makers for those options I cannot serve with the limited variety Bergara offers.

 You have the option to have Match Grade Machine do the chamber or they will also drop ship the barrel to me to do the chamber if they do not have the reamers for what you want, or you simply want my chamber work or any of the custom work I do added to it.

 You buy the barrel direct from them the way you want it.
 I do not order barrels from them on your behalf.

-Just use the email box at the bottom of this page to order or to verify availability and to put a 10 day hold on a barrel.
+Just use the email box at the bottom of this page to order or to verify availability.

 |PLEASE NOTE: DO NOT BE MISLEAD!

 WE DO NOT ENDORSE BERGARA BARRELS AS SOLD ELSEWHERE!